-Engagement with the Indigenous and Afro-descendent populations near our operations is an important part of the work we do.
+Engagement with First Nations peoples in Canada and Indigenous and Afro-descendent populations in Colombia near our operations is an important part of the work we do.
 Gran Tierra follows all laws and regulations stipulated by the United Nations Human Rights Council’s (UNHRC) Guiding Principles, and Colombian and Ecuadorian Law.
-At the heart of GTE’s success, building strong relationships is something very simple: respect for and understanding of the communities that it interacts with.
+At the heart of GTE’s success, building strong relationships is something very simple: respect for and understanding of the communities that it interacts with

-For more information about GTE’s commitment to learning about its neighbours through listening and dialogue, while also protecting their culture and improving their quality of life, please read on to the stories below.
+For more information about GTE’s commitment to learning about its neighbours through listening and dialogue, while also protecting their culture and improving their quality of life, please read the stories below.

 Prior Consultation with Indigenous Groups